nazuke/SEOMacroscope/README.md

 > [https://github.com/nazuke/SEOMacroscope/releases](https://github.com/nazuke/SEOMacroscope/releases)

+It is highly recommended to uninstall the previous version of SEO Macroscope before installing a newer version.

 The C# solution is now being developed with Visual Studio 2017.

 Open the solution in Visual Studio 2017 or later, ensure that the references are satisfied, set build to **Debug**, compile and run.